ericgj/accordion/Readme.md

 ## API

   __Please note that the API has changed quite a bit from earlier 0.0.x versions.
-The old version can be found on the `original` git tag.__
+The old version can be found on the `original` git branch.__

 ### Accordion()